Blood donation restrictions on men who have sex with men: Reasoning for the restrictions

 In 1985, early tests using the ELISA method looked for antibodies, which are the immune system's response to the virus.
 However, there is a window period when using this method in which a person who has been infected with HIV is able to spread the disease but may test negative for the virus.
 This window period can be as long as three to six months, with an average of 22 days.
 Tests using the ELISA methods are often still used in developed countries because of their ease-of-use, as well as their fairly high sensitivity, which boasts 100% sensitivity.
-To cover the window period resultant from the use of these tests, donors are also screened for high risk behaviors, one of which is a history of same-sex sexual activity among male potential donors.
+To cover the window period resultant from the use of these tests, donors are also screened for high risk behaviours, one of which is a history of same-sex sexual activity among male potential donors.
 Newer tests look for the virus itself, such as the p24 antigen test, which looks for a part of the virus on the surface of infected cells, and nucleic acid tests (NAT), which look for the genetic material of the virus in HIV-infected cells.
 With these tests, the window period is shorter, with an average duration of 12 days.
 Fourth generation, or combination, HIV tests can detect HIV infection in 99% of individuals by one and a half months after infection.